Executive & Leadership Coaching

 - Integrate strategies through job assignments, ongoing feedback, role models and coaches and training and reading

-Most coaching engagements with ImpaQ Solutions are 6-months in duration and may be extended as agreed upon by the client, leader, and coach.
+Coaching engagements with ImpaQ Solutions are a minimum of 6-months in duration and may be extended as agreed upon by the client, sponsor, and coach.
 One-on-one coaching sessions are conducted during the engagement with each leader.
-The sessions may be in person, by telephone, or Skype/Facetime.
+The sessions may be in person or Zoom.
 Overall coaching engagements with each client may range from six months to two years; ICF estimates the average length being slightly over one year.

 Confidentiality is critical to the coaching process.
-All levels throughout the company must understand and respect that any information communicated between the coach and leader, the coach and client, and the coach and leader’s manager is strictly confidential.
+All levels throughout the company must understand and respect that any information communicated between the coach and client, the coach and sponsor, and the coach and client’s manager is strictly confidential.

 Types of Coaching